 Developing a new itinerary, as one might imagine, is a pretty hefty undertaking with an extensive list of to-dos.
 Capturing the right photos for our brochures and website is just one piece of that larger puzzle.
 Our art director and staff photographer, David Vargas has been fortunate to visit some remote and remarkable parts of the planet where he captures the essence of each place—from its people and culture to its landscapes and wildlife.
-Most recently David returned from Guanacaste, Costa Rica where he photographed some of the elements guests will encounter on our brand-new itinerary, Wild Costa Rica Escape: Guanacaste's Coral Reefs & Volcanic Peaks.
-Scroll on to see a few of David’s favorite images from his trip and the story behind them. —As told to Lauren A. Greene
+In Guanacaste, Costa Rica, David photographed some of the elements guests will encounter on our new itinerary, Wild Costa Rica Escape: Guanacaste's Coral Reefs & Volcanic Peaks.
+Scroll on to see a few his favorite images from his trip and the story behind them. —As told to Lauren A. Greene

 Rincón de la Vieja National Park